 relations and actions are implemented, but only the following:

-(-dequ option).
-In all other cases, options -fly, -std, and -bdd are meaningless
+version 7.* of aldebaran, options -fly, -std, and -bdd are meaningless and

-safety minimizations (-imin, -icla, -pmin, and -pcla options), the LTS is first
+minimizations (-imin, -icla, -pmin, and -pcla options), the LTS is first pre-reduced

-pre-reduced on the fly using reductor, then minimized modulo strong bisimulation
+on the fly using reductor, then minimized modulo strong bisimulation following

-needed) using generator and then minimized following the standard method
+generator and then minimized following the standard method using bcg_min.

 Note that options -oord and -pord were not implemented in version 6.6 of aldebaran